 If you want to be truly presidential for Halloween, you have quite a few options to choose from (44, to be exact).
 Go historic with a Washington, Lincoln, or Adams.
 Or go obscure and teach your little one about Harrison (either of them), Tyler (got Congress to pass the annexation of Texas), or Hayes (the first president to use a telephone).

-Our very own Washington Capitals did, after all, bring home the Stanley Cup this year.
+Our very own Washington Capitals did, after all, bring home the Stanley Cup last year.
 So, keep the celebrations going and trick-or-treat as the cup, a fan, or Ovechkin himself.
-And the recent All-Star game at Nationals Park will have your mind wandering back to summer days for ballpark-inspired costumes.